-The education goals the Mining Engineering Department aspires to accomplish can be seen in the attributes of our graduates.
+The education goals which the Mining Engineering Department aspires to accomplish can be seen in the attributes of our graduates.
 The graduate is equipped with:

-- u A sound knowledge in the required basic sciences and engineering fundamentals; - Knowledge and experience in application of engineering principles to the exploitation of earth's resources and construction of earth (rock) systems in an engineering systems orientation and setting; - u Ability to solve complex mining and earth systems related problems; - u Capability for team work, decision making; - u Appreciation of the global role of minerals in the changing world; - u Desire for continuing education, intellectual and professional development, analysis and creativity; - u Self confident, articulate, with high professional and ethical standards.
+- ◆ A sound knowledge in the required basic sciences and engineering fundamentals; - ◆ Knowledge and experience in the application of engineering principles to the exploitation of earth's resources and construction of earth (rock) systems in an engineering systems orientation and setting; - ◆ Ability to solve complex mining and earth systems related problems; - Capability for team work and decision making; - ◆ Appreciation of the global role of minerals in the changing world; - Desire for continuing education, intellectual and professional development, analysis and creativity;

+◆ Self confidence and articulation, with high professional and ethical standards.

 The mining engineering curriculum is devised to facilitate the widest employability of CSM graduates.
-The curriculum is based on scientific engineering and geologic fundamentals and the application of these fundamentals to design and operate mines and to create structures in rock.
+The curriculum is based on scientific engineering and geologic fundamentals and the application of these fundamentals to design and operate mines and to create structures in rock and prepare mine products for the market.
 To achieve this goal, the curriculum is designed to ensure that the graduates:

-- u become broad based mining engineers who can tackle the problems of both hard and soft rock mining, regardless of whether the mineral deposit requires surface or underground methods of extraction, - u have an opportunity, through elective courses, to specialize in one or more aspects of the mining engineering profession, - u who are interested in an academic or research career, or wish to pursue employment in related fields, have a sufficiently sound scientific and engineering foundation to do so effectively.
+- become broad based mining engineers who can tackle the problems of both hard and soft rock mining, regardless of whether the mineral deposit requires surface or underground methods of extraction, - have an opportunity, through elective courses, to specialize in one or more aspects of the mining engineering profession, - are interested in an academic or research career, or wish to pursue employment in related fields, have a sufficiently sound scientific and engineering foundation to do so effectively.

 This purpose permeates both the lower and upper division courses.
-Another important aspect of the curriculum is the development of the students' capabilities to be a team member, with the added goal of preparing our graduates for a leadership in their professional life.
+Another important aspect of the curriculum is the development of the students' capabilities to be team members, with the added goal of preparing them for leadership in their professional life.
 The curriculum focuses on the application of engineering principles to solving problems, in short, engineering design in an earth systems approach.